aws-samples/amazon-redshift-auto-testing-with-data-api/README.md

 | resultcache                | No        | boolean | False   | True / False             | Enable (True) or disable (False) result cache            |
 | mvrewrite                  | No        | boolean | False   | True / False             | Enable (True) or disable (False) query rewrite to use MV |

-*For synchronous runs, if wait_cycles=40 and sleep_time=5, each attempt of a query times out at 200 seconds.
+*For synchronous=True, if wait_cycles=40 and sleep_time=5, each attempt of a query times out at 200 seconds.
 If more time is needed, increase wait_cycles or sleep_time or both.

-*For asynchronous runs, if wait_cycles=40 and sleep_time=5, all attempts of a query times out at 200 seconds.
+*For synchronous=False, if wait_cycles=40 and sleep_time=5, all attempts of a query times out at 200 seconds.
 If more time is needed, increase wait_cycles or sleep_time or both.

 ```yaml
 config_1: